markmoxon/elite-source-code-bbc-micro-cassette/README.md

 make encrypt verify b2
 ```

-Note that you should manually choose the correct platform in b2 (I didn't automate this part to allow for easier testing across multiple platforms).
+Note that you should manually choose the correct platform in b2 (I intentionally haven't automated this part to make it easier to test across multiple platforms).

 ## Building different variants of the cassette version of Elite